concise/tmux-keylogger/README.md

   problem in modern machines.
 But after all, I just want to do a quick POC and this version already works for me.

-- The very first quick hack version I approach this idea was done in Python.
-Although if I do it all in Python, the number of lines I guess should be still about the same (2x ~ 3x lines needed for Bash) but the amount of time spent on Bash, without any useful list, number, or string data types are insane.
-And the final result should take me 10x ~ 20x more time, in contrast to utilizing a good scripting language.
+- The very first quick hack version I approached this idea was done in Python.
+Although had I done it all in Python, the number of lines I guess should be still about the same (2x ~ 3x lines needed for Bash) but the amount of time spent on Bash, without any useful list, number, or string data types are insanely high; probably 10x ~ 20x more time, in contrast to a good scripting language, is needed for bash.

-  Yet I just (stupidly) wanted to see if we can do these work with such a limited tool by trying to only use bash builtins...
-And suddenly when I recalled that in Bash we cannot have a string with a null `0x00` character, after I wrote a trivial and simple `log-byte-to-a-file` function, my mind was blown...
+  Yet I just (stupidly) wanted to see if we can do these works with such a limited tool by trying to only use bash builtins...
+And a few hours ago, I recalled that in Bash we cannot have a string with a null `0x00` character after I wrote a trivial and simple `read-byte-from-file` function, my mind was blown...

   Then I went back to my old friend called `xxd`.

-  After all, when writing a shell script, it will be ridiculous to not utilize all the external tools already in your `$PATH`, and it makes no sense to write higher level code with a language that does not have a proper implementation for list, lambda, string, number...
-But going in the reverse direction is pretty fun!
+  After all, when writing a shell script, it will be ridiculous to not utilize the great tools already in your `$PATH`, and it makes no sense to write higher level code with a language that does not have a proper implementation for list, lambda, string, number...
+But going in the reverse direction is kind of fun!